MarcoWorms/learn.js/README.md

 undefined
 null

 // Whats the difference?
-Roughly "undefined" happens when a value wat not ever
+Roughly "undefined" happens when a value was not ever
 // defined to begin with. "null" is a value that normally someone purposly added
 // there because it will be filled later on.
 You should bother much with both
 // now, just know that they exist and they act as "false" when used on boolean